-“As we continue to execute on our mission and vision, sustainability supports our three strategic principles: high-quality hotels in urban and destination resort locations, innovative asset management, and conservative capital structure.
-Through our sustainability objectives and initiatives, we aim to increase shareholder returns by implementing programs designed to reduce utility consumption and increase profitability in our portfolio of hotels”.
+“As we continue to execute on our mission and vision, sustainability remains key to support our three strategic principles: high-quality hotels in urban and destination resort locations, innovative asset management, and conservative capital structure.
+As we are facing this unprecedented time due to the uncertainty of the COVID-19 pandemic, we will continue working with our operators to ensure that we do all we can to protect the health, safety, and well-being of guests and employees at our hotels.
+Through our sustainability objectives and initiatives, we will continue to aim to increase shareholder returns by implementing programs designed to our reduce environmental impacts, support communities where we own hotels, and increase profitability in throughout our portfolio."

 Chief Executive Officer, DiamondRock Hospitality Company

-Our fifth sustainability report highlights our approach and progress for material sustainability issues as a real estate investment trust (REIT) with a portfolio of full-service hotel properties in the United States located in key gateway cities and destination resort locations.
-To assist readers, we have included a GRI Content Index and provided performance tables with key environmental, social and governance (ESG) metrics.
+Our seventh Sustainability Report highlights our approach and progress for material sustainability and social risks and opportunities as a real estate investment trust (“REIT”) with a portfolio of full-service hotel properties in the United States located in key gateway cities and destination resort locations.
+To assist readers, we have included a GRI Content Index, SASB disclosures, and performance tables with key environmental, social and, governance (“ESG”) metrics.

-DiamondRock remains conscious of the investment community’s increasing attention to ESG reporting; we are committed to enhancing the value of our sustainability platform through open and transparent communications with our stakeholders.
+DiamondRock remains conscious of our stakeholders’, including investors’, increasing attention to ESG reporting; we are committed to enhancing the value of our sustainability platform through open and transparent communications with our stakeholders.

 Our sustainability objectives are designed to support our Company's vision and strategic principles through measures to: